 Windows 7's new behaviour of hiding the Run command is clearly 'by design'.
 Perhaps future generations of users will not be aware of the existence of Run.
 Actually the default of hiding the 'Run' command, seems like a pre-empting Group Policies, since in XP administrators use this method to prevent ordinary users seeing the Run box.

 One reason why people like the Run box is to launch the CMD 'Dos box'.
 Perhaps their goal is to check the Windows 7 IP addresses.

 When I typed ipconfig the first surprise was an IPv6 address, presumably assigned automatically by APIPA.
 Overall, the look and feel was much as in XP, however each new operating system brings additions to the Ipconfig data, for example in Windows 7, System Quarantine State.

 Ipconfig has one new switch, Ipconfig /allcompartments; I have found no killer use just yet, it seems very similar to Ipconfig /all - perhaps it's me being a Luddite again!

 Trap 1: Instead of typing CMD, you launch the even older program: command.com.
 Symptoms include 'Console Session' error.

 'The requested operation requires elevation'

 SolarWinds' performance monitor is designed for detecting network outages, making it easy to see what's working, and what needs your attention.

 This utility guides you through creating network maps; it also helps identifying whether the root cause is faulty equipment, or resource overload.
 Give NPM a try.

-Please report a broken link, or an error to:
+Please report any broken link, or an error to: